 Tourist-relevant stations:

-- Monastiraki — Flea market, central hub
+- Monastiraki — Flea market, restaurants, central hub

 Line 2 (Red) — Anthoupoli to Elliniko#